Sustainable Camping Habits For the Outdoors

 Nothing can ruin a camping trip quicker than finding human feces at your campsite.
 It’s a problem we see much too often, especially in popular areas.
 This poses a serious health risk to humans and wildlife and pollutes the natural environment.
 There are many ways to properly dispose of human waste.

 - Use bathrooms and outhouses when available.
-And remember that people coming after you will be more willing to use them if they maintain a clean and sanitary condition.
+Remember that people coming after you will be more willing to use them if they maintain a clean and sanitary condition.

 - Bury your waste.
 If you’ve made it this far, I’m sure you’ve packed your trowel.
 Select a location at least 200 feet from trails, water sources and campsites, where it’s unlikely someone will walk or setup camp.
 Dig a “cat hole” 6-8 inches deep and 4-6 inches in diameter.
 Do your business.
 Cover it with dirt and disguise it with natural materials.
 Remember to pack out your tissue and toilet paper.